Horizon Areas and Logarithmic Correction to the Charged Accelerating Black Hole Entropy: Thermodynamic properties of Charged Accelerating BH:

+The above inequality~\footnote{The Penrose inequality is violated for charged accelerating BH because in the right side of the Eq.~(\ref{eq6}) the factor $K$ depends on the mass parameter.} for accelerating BH becomes

+This idea had first given in 1973 by Penrose~\cite{rp} which is an important topic in GR which relates ADM mass (i.e. total mass of the spacetime) and the area of the even horizon.
+It is called Cosmic-Censorship-Inequality or Cosmic-Censorship-Bound~\cite{gibb05}.
 This inequality implies that it provides the lower bound on the mass (or energy) for any time-symmetric initial data which satisfied the famous Einstein equations with negative cosmological constant, and which also satisfied the \emph{dominant energy condition} which possesses no naked singularities.

-Local thermodynamic stability and phase transitions \cite{hp83,david12} particularly second order phase transition are important phenomena in BH thermodynamics and it can be determined by computing the specific heat which is calculated to be for accelerating BH:
+Local thermodynamic stability and phase transitions~\cite{hp83,david12} particularly second order phase transition are important phenomena in BH thermodynamics and it can be determined by computing the specific heat which is calculated to be for accelerating BH:

 Now we analyze the above expression of specific heat for different parameter space.

 \emph{Case I:}

 When